Maryland Charitable Planning Attorneys Ensure Your Gifts are Maximized and Taxes are Minimized

 - Managing the finances of the foundation.

 All of these activities must be done in accordance with both state and federal law.
-Indeed, even starting a charitable foundation in Maryland requires going through processes with the State of Maryland and the Internal Revenue Service.
-The Maryland charitable planning Attorneys at Altman & Associates are familiar with these processes, and can counsel you on the legal compliance aspects of your charitable foundation.
+Indeed, even starting a charitable foundation in Maryland, for example, requires going through processes with the State of Maryland and the Internal Revenue Service.
+Our attorneys are familiar with these processes, and can counsel you on the legal compliance aspects of your charitable foundation.

 Having the compassion and thoughtfulness to consider charitable contributions as part of your estate plan is commendable.
-The Maryland charitable planning attorneys at Altman & Associates share your sense of compassion and work closely with you to address your individualized charitable giving goals, ensuring your gift is maximized and taxes are minimized.
-We have convenient office locations in Columbia and Rockville.
+The Altman & Associates team shares your sense of compassion and work closely with you to address your individualized charitable giving goals, ensuring your gift is maximized and taxes are minimized.
 Contact us by phone at (301) 468-3220 or online to schedule a consultation.